FlightControl-User/x16-flash/README.md

 # 1 User Manual

-Please consider this draft user manual as a first guide how to use the update program.
+Please consider this user manual as a first guide how to use the update program.
+This user manual is compatible with the CX16 update program version 3.0.0.

+> [!NOTE]
+> Included are illustrative pictures that provides you a very good understanding of the overall flow.
+You can click on an illustration to get a zoomed view of it.

 ## 1.0 What you need